 Brussels sprouts come in two forms: attached to the stem and off the stem.
 The second option is far more popular, and you need the sprouts off the stalk before cooking them anyway.

-It might be tempting to wash or remove the outer leaves once you get home, but you should leave that until you’re ready to use the brussel sprouts (MSU, PU).
+It might be tempting to wash or remove the outer leaves once you get home, but you should leave that until you’re ready to use the brussels sprouts (MSU, PU).

 You can, of course, keep them on the counter or in the pantry, but they will deteriorate within a couple of days.
-In short, keep them at room temperature only if you’re going to use them the same day you’ve bought them, or the day after.
+Keep them at room temperature only if you’re going to use them the same day you’ve bought them, or the day after.

-If you need to keep the brussel sprouts for a prolonged period, freezing is the way to go.
+If you need to keep the brussels sprouts for a prolonged period, freezing is the way to go.